-- The heavy core left behind after the supernova explosion continues to contract and ultimately becomes a neutron star (if mass of star was 1.44 time to 3 times the Sun) or Black Hole (if the mass of star was more than 3 times the sun).
+- The heavy core left behind after the supernova explosion continues to contract and ultimately becomes a neutron star (if the mass of the star was 1.44 time to 3 times the Sun) or Black Hole (if the mass of the star was more than 3 times the sun).

 - A black hole is an object with such a strong gravitational field that even light cannot escape from its surface.
 A black hole may be formed when a massive object (very big object) undergoes uncontrolled contraction (a collapse) because of the inward pull of its own gravity.

 - We will now describe how the black holes are formed from neutron stars after the supernova explosions of big stars.
 When a supernova explosion of a very massive star takes place, then the gaseous matter present in the outer shell (or envelope) of the star is scattered into space but the core of the star survives during a supernova explosion.